 Panoramic Head Mode

 In Pano Mode, your tripod can be at whatever angle you need it to be, and then what becomes your panning clamp, is simply levelled by loosening the ball head.
 In theory, I think this is a neat feature to put into the head, but in practice, I don’t see a lot of people busting out their tools in the field to make the switch.
 Perhaps those that love their panos will simply set their GXP up this way from the get-go and leave it like that.

 Whatever mode you use your GXP in, you’re going to find that the locking mechanism is absolutely rock solid, even without having to really crank hard on the ball locking knob.
 I tested it for creep with a 400mm lens at the absolute worst angles and saw nothing whatsoever.

 Adding a Dovetail to the Acratech GXP

-If you have an Arca-Swiss clamp on your tripod for quickly switching between different heads (gimbal to ball head is the most common), you’ll want an Arca compatible plate for the base of the GXP.
-The most common ones for ball heads are made by Kirk and Really Right Stuff.
-For the GXP I would recommend the Kirk TQR-MPS.
-It’s ever so slightly larger in diameter than the base of the GXP ball head, but it still works perfectly.
+If you have an Arca-style clamp on your tripod for quickly switching between different heads (gimbal to ball head is the most common swap), you’ll want an Arca-compatible plate for the base of the Acratech GXP.
+Kirk Photo makes circular ball head dovetail plates for just this reason.
+To pair with the Acratech GXP, I would recommend the Kirk TQR-MPL.
+It’s ever so slightly larger in diameter than the base of the GXP ball head, but it works perfectly.

 I got my hands on my first Acratech product at an interesting time.
 They have been making ball heads for many years, but the GXP feels like a perfect evolutionary step that borrows a little from several of their other products, as well as some lessons learnt from customer feedback.
 The result is a near-perfect tripod head that I really find hard to fault.